 Photos taken during King Tide events document impacts to private property, public infrastructure, and wildlife habitat across the state.
 We want to continue capturing what happens during extreme high tides, and we need your help to do it!

-Featured Project – Bay Area Residents: Help Us Make Sea Level Rise Models Better!
+Featured Project – Bay Area Residents Help Scientists Make Sea Level Rise Models Better

-We’re partnering with USGS and the Our Coast, Our Future project to collect king tide photos from specific locations around the Bay Area.
-The pictures you take will help scientists better understand which areas are most at risk of flooding and future sea level rise.
-Researchers will compare your photos of the high tide against computer simulations of flooding to see how well these simulations match reality.
-This is a fun, easy way for you to provide important information that will help future sea level rise adaptation planning efforts in the Bay Area.
-For more details, click here.
+In January, we partnered with USGS and the Our Coast, Our Future project to collect king tide photos from specific locations around the Bay Area.
+The pictures people took are helping scientists better understand which areas are most at risk of flooding and future sea level rise.
+Researchers are comparing photos of the high tide against computer simulations of flooding to see how well these simulations match reality.
+This was a fun, easy way for everyday people to provide important information that will help future sea level rise adaptation planning efforts in the Bay Area.
+For the original announcement, click here.

 If you’d like to talk to us about setting up a similar citizen science photodocumentation project in your own area, email us!

 Featured Media – Thank you Ocean Report Features King Tides